ciaran51/elasticgraph/config/site/src/query-api/filtering/conjunctions.md

 ### ORing subfilters with `anyOf`

-To instead find artists formed after the year 2000 OR with "accordion" in their bio, you can wrap the sub-filters in an `anyOf`:
+To instead find artists formed after the year 2000 OR with "accordion" in their bio, you can pass the sub-filters as a list to `anyOf`:

 {% highlight graphql %}
 {{ site.data.music_queries.filtering.FindRecentOrAccordionArtists }}